 The project site is located in Mulpun in southern central Chile, 800km south of Santiago and east of Valdivia.

-In June 2011 we completed our maiden JORC Resource Assessment for the Mulpun coal deposit in Chile.
-The JORC Resources estimate totals 103 million tonnes at 2 metre coal seam thickness cut-off (Measured: 26 million tonnes, Indicated: 37 million tonnes, Inferred: 40 million tonnes).
-This was our first international JORC Resource Assessment and upon completion of agreed milestones we have the rights to a contributing 30% interest in the Mulpun deposit.
+The coal deposits' JORC Resources estimate totals 103 million tonnes of coal at 2 metre coal seam thickness cut-off (Measured: 26 million tonnes, Indicated: 37 million tonnes, Inferred: 40 million tonnes).

 On the basis of the pre-feasibility study for power generation completed by AMSA, the proposed project aims to supply syngas to a minimum 250MW power station.

 Several major project milestones have been achieved including:

 Potential for Carbon Energy to Acquire All Rights